zwwwenwei/dream-big/README.md

 8. Navigate your terminal to dream-big\dream-big-ui and then enter `npx ng serve`, this should start a local development server on your machine which you can use to see how the project is coming along, a few messages will appear and then one like this should show near the bottom: `Angular Live Development Server is listening on localhost:4200, open your browser on http://localhost:4200/`

-9. Open your browser to the address referenced by your terminal, this will allow you to see what the project looks like at its current state, if you make changes to the project and then save, the browser should update the contents of the page depending on the changes you have made.
+9. Open your browser to the address referenced by your terminal, this will allow you to see what the project looks like in its current state, if you make changes to the project and then save it, the browser should update the contents of the page depending on the changes you have made.

 10. Either use chocolatey to install Docker `choco install docker-desktop` or navigate to the [Docker website](https://www.docker.com/get-started/), download [instructions](#docker-installation-instruction)  provided below.